 The earls' quarrel

-The Orkneyinga Saga is not clear on the reason the cousins turned on each other.
-It simply states that men of "evil disposition" began stirring trouble between Hakon and Magnus.
+Orkneyinga saga is not clear why the cousins turned on each other, simply stating that men of “evil disposition” began stirring trouble.

-Hakon, says the saga, was jealous of Magnus’ popularity and was therefore "more disposed to listen to these miserable men".
+Hakon, says the saga, was jealous of Magnus's popularity and was, therefore, "more disposed to listen to these miserable men".